Amish Zucchini Bread Recipe

 This delicious recipe uses basic baking ingredients.
 You will likely have them in your kitchen.

-- CINNAMON & NUTMEG: These classic warming spices bring a real depth to this bread’s flavor.
-They balance the sweetness and provide that nostalgic aroma that makes you think of a cozy kitchen, making each slice feel like a special treat.
+- Cinnamon & nutmeg: These classic warming spices bring a real depth to this bread’s flavor.
+They balance the sweetness and provide that nostalgic aroma that makes you think of a cozy kitchen, making each slice feel like a warm hug.

 See recipe card below for full information on ingredients and quantities.